seven-of-eleven/Lenovo-ThinkPad-L13-Yoga-Hackintosh/README.md

 <summary><strong>This is a guide!</strong></summary>

-- To install macOS follow the guides provided by [Dortania](https://dortania.github.io/OpenCore-Install-Guide/)
+To install macOS follow the guides provided by [Dortania](https://dortania.github.io/OpenCore-Install-Guide/) 🤔
-- Useful tools by [CorpNewt](https://github.com/corpnewt) and [headkaze](https://github.com/headkaze/Hackintool)

 </details>

 <details>
 <summary><strong>Shout out and credits</strong></summary>

-**Shout out** to [oddish_enthusiast](https://www.reddit.com/user/oddish_enthusiast/) who pointed me in the right direction and let me know when OpenCore 0.6.7 fixed booting on 10th gen processors.
+**Shout out** to [oddish_enthusiast](https://www.reddit.com/user/oddish_enthusiast/) who pointed me in the right direction and let me know when OpenCore 0.6.7 fixed booting on 10^th^ gen processors.
 (He actually had it working before that).

 **Shout out** to[DAlexis74](https://github.com/DAlexis74) for the DevicesProperties patches to enable HDMI.